“There's folk out there who would do you harm … so I'll sing you no lullaby”

 Technology is pretty awesome.
 I built my career largely around the intersection of information technology and the pursuit of excellence in management practices.
 Over the last decade I've added education to that mix (surprised it took me that long to land here, given all the ‘nudges' life gave me … but that's a story for another time).

-Despite the amazing things made possible by technological advances, it’s not simply “all good”.
+Despite the amazing things made possible by technological advances, it's not simply “all good”.
 As I tell students in the Digital Literacy in the Workplace course I teach at The College of Westchester: all technologies have their pros and cons.
-This will probably always will be the case, going all the way back to the “discovery” of fire.
-We just have to work to ensure that the benefits outweigh the dangers and drawbacks.
+This has always been the case, going all the way back to fire and the wheel.
+We just have to do our best to ensure that the benefits outweigh the dangers and drawbacks.

 When it comes to today's highly mobile, ubiquitous information technology, one of the biggest drawbacks is the potential that comes from people with bad intent who are out to exploit our comfort with this invasive technology, and our ignorance.
 Even companies pursing commercial success are doing some things and opening some doors that we should at least be cognizant of, even if we choose to take no other action.